AltynayM/my_mr_clean/README.md

 # my_mr_clean

-Analysis of most frequent words in Wikipedia article.
+Analysis of the most frequent words in Wikipedia article.
 As an example: https://en.wikipedia.org/wiki/Ozone_layer

 The result: